Innovix-Matrix-Systems/ims-laravel-admin-starter/README.md

 ## Features

--   Full Authentication System(using [Laravel jetstream](https://jetstream.laravel.com/introduction.html) package)
--   Role and permission-based Authorization System(using [Laravel-Permission](https://spatie.be/docs/laravel-permission/v5/introduction) package)
--   User management
--   Profile settings
+-   **Full Authentication System**: Implement a robust authentication system using [Laravel Jetstream](https://jetstream.laravel.com/introduction.html) package for secure user management and login functionality.

+-   **Role and Permission-based Authorization System**: Create a flexible authorization system using the [Laravel-Permission](https://spatie.be/docs/laravel-permission/v5/introduction) package, allowing you to define roles and permissions for fine-grained access control.

+-   **User Management**: Manage users efficiently, including user registration, profile updates, and user roles.

+-   **Profile Settings**: Enable users to customize their profiles, including personal information and preferences.

--   Multiple Language Support (with the help of [Filament Translations](https://filamentphp.com/docs/3.x/panels/installation#publishing-translations) and [Larave-Lang](https://laravel-lang.com/) package)
+-   **Multiple Language Support**: Make your application accessible to a global audience with the help of [Filament Translations](https://filamentphp.com/docs/3.x/panels/installation#publishing-translations) and [Laravel Lang](https://laravel-lang.com/) packages for multilingual support.

--   Theme Customization (Powered by [Tailwind CSS](https://tailwindcss.com/))
+-   **Theme Customization**: Customize the application's appearance and user interface using the power of [Tailwind CSS](https://tailwindcss.com/) to create visually appealing designs.

+-   **Docker Support**: Easily deploy and manage your application in a Docker container with the convenience of [Laravel Sail](https://laravel.com/docs/10.x/sail) for streamlined development and deployment workflows.

 ## Version Requirments

 -   Node 16+
 -   PHP version 8.1+
 -   MYSQL version 8.0+

 ## Quick Start